Even through the sea mist, looking out over Tràigh Ghearadha,

 Look like a crown, or a vortex.

-Around my wrist, I wear the black and blue crucifix
+Around my wrist, I wear the black and blue prayer rope

-Woven for me by Lady Anne all those abyssal years ago:
+Woven all those abyssal years ago by Lady Anne:

 She in her cell at the Abbey of St. Hildegard,